As your organization grows, so too will the issues that arise.

 Related: How an IT service desk chatbot works

-Here are 3 automations you can build separately or in conjunction to power your service desk.
+Here are 4 automations you can build separately, or in parallel, to power your service desk.

 Many of your employees will likely ask the same set of questions—from the specifics around your organization’s holiday schedule to the process of bringing in new vendors.